In this section we will describe the threats

-We believe that unencrypted synchronized storage services or productivity tools have three major weaknesses in terms of security, and these are the core three issues we tried to address with Cryptee.#1 - Trust
+We believe that unencrypted storage and productivity services or productivity tools have three major weaknesses in terms of security, and these are the core three issues we tried to address with Cryptee.

-Unencrypted synchronized storage services authenticate you with your email & password; your files aren't encrypted in any way.
+Unencrypted storage and productivity services authenticate you with your email & password; your files aren't encrypted in any way.
 There are multiple negative consequences of this approach.

 - The company whose product you're using can see the contents of your files.